-Members (“prayerful knitters”) knit or crochet prayer shawls that are donated to members of the congregation who are going through difficult times in their lives.
-Prayer shawls are often given by the Grief Ministry Team, Post-Hospitalization Team, pastors and parish nurse, though anyone may request a prayer shawl.
+Prayer Shawl Ministry Team members (“Prayerful Knitters”) knit or crochet prayer shawls donated to congregation members who are going through difficult times in their lives.
+The Grief Ministry Team, Post-Hospitalization Team, pastors, and parish nurse often give prayer shawls, though anyone may request a prayer shawl.

 Quilting Ministry Team

-Members of all skill levels gather in fellowship on Thursday mornings and/or work from home to make or contribute to the creation of quilts, most of which are distributed to Lutheran World Relief, ELCA Disasters, Lutheran Social Service and/or organizations supporting people in need such as hospitals, shelters, and camps for the disabled.
+The Quilting Ministry Team includes members of all skill levels who gather in fellowship on Thursday mornings and/or work from home to make or contribute to the creation of quilts.
+These quilts are distributed to Lutheran World Relief, ELCA Disasters, Lutheran Social Service, and organizations supporting people in need, such as hospitals, shelters, and camps for the disabled.

 Visitation Ministry Team

-Members visit and/or bring communion to individuals who are unable to be in church in person.
+Visitation Ministry Team members visit and bring communion to individuals who cannot be in church in person.

-Members meet as a committee monthly to plan for maintenance, upkeep and future use of the Gloria Dei building and grounds.
+Facilities Committee members meet as a committee monthly to plan for maintenance, upkeep, and future use of the Gloria Dei building and grounds.

 Landscape Gardening Volunteer